 Although most people treat Scotland’s open spaces, coasts and waters, and communities with respect, there are a small minority who are acting in an irresponsible and anti-social way.
 This undermines the behaviour of the majority with potentially damaging long-term consequences.

 Working alongside partner organisations across Scotland, we've been using our channels to discourage this behaviour and inform people on how to be a responsible visitor.
-This activity has included our own visitor charter, providing information on our website and amplifying other organisations' campaigns which align with our vision.
+This activity has includes our own responsible tourism campaign, providing information on our website and amplifying other organisations' campaigns which align with our vision.

-Your business can also help spread the word to visitors in your local area, and we've pulled together links to various campaigns that you can get involved in, on this page.
+Your business can help spread the word to visitors in your local area, and we've pulled together some business case studies on responsible tourism as well as links to various campaigns to help you get involved.

 Case studies | responsible tourism

 Dumfries House | case study

 Dumfries House, a visitor attraction located close to Cumnock in East Ayrshire, runs an extensive educational programme focused on community engagement and sustainability.
 From an on-site education farm to a community fridge, find out more about their activity that puts visitors and the community at the heart of what they do.